egar151/Pyjak/README.md

 ## What is under the hood?
 - Ping
--- Ping All IPs of Subnets
+_Ping All IPs of Subnets
 -- Ping Specific Host
 - Port Scanning
--- Hot Port Scanning by Host
+_Hot Port Scanning by Host

 ## Contact me
 You can contact me via